nbiancolin/musescore-score-diff/README.md

 add tag: `<color r="242" g="102" b="34" a="255"/>` to note

+If its a rest or a barline, it can be inserted at index 1, notes are different for some reason

 ### Steps for highlighting measures:

 Add tag to top ov voice (start of measures to be highlighted):